 Child Benefit is valuable support for families raising children in the UK.
-But if HMRC considers your income high, they may apply a tax charge called the High Income Child Benefit Charge.
+However, if your income is above a certain threshold, you may need to repay some or all of it through the High Income Child Benefit Charge (HICBC).

 What is the High Income Child Benefit Charge?

-Who Has to Pay the High Income Child Benefit Charge?
+Who Needs to Pay the High Income Child Benefit Charge?

-You may be liable for the High Income Child Benefit Charge if:
+You must pay the High Income Child Benefit Charge if:

-- You receive Child Benefit or someone else receives it for a child who lives with you and they contribute equally or more to the child’s care
+• You or your partner receive Child Benefit, or someone else pays the benefit for a child who lives with you

 It does not matter whether the child is biologically yours.
-If they live with you and you benefit from the payments, the charge may apply.
-The partner with the higher income is responsible for paying the charge.
+If the child lives with you and you benefit from the payments, you may be responsible for the charge.
+The partner with the higher income pays it.

 The amount you pay back depends on how much you earn: